 Check out artwork by David Smith, owner and resident artist of Smith Studio and Gallery.
 David’s highly finished, whimsical paper mache sculptures on display at our Gallery.
 When you visit our Gallery you can also enjoy viewing paintings, oil pastel drawings, hand colored relief prints and hand-made paper mache ornaments by David Smith.
 Consider commissioning David to create a hand crafted paper mache ornaments of a beloved pet or a special person . . . it’s never too early to shop for that special holiday gift.

-The Smith Studio and Gallery specialize in representing artists who live outside a 35-mile radius of Geneseo.
-Currently we have over 18 extraordinary 2-D and 3-D from as far away as Chicago, Southern Illinois, Iowa City and Wisconson.
-We take great pride in bringing in Mid-west artist who otherwise might not normally be seen in this area.
+The Smith Studio and Gallery specialize in representing artist throughout Illinois, Iowa and Wisconsin.
+Currently we have over 22 extraordinary 2-D and 3-D artists from as far away as Chicago, southern Illinois, Iowa City and Racine, Wisconsin.
+We take great pride in bringing Mid-west artists to Geneseo, who otherwise might not be seen in this area.